Rafli-Dewanto/rest-api-pagination/README.md

 # rest-api-pagination
-RESTful API pagination using typescript, prisma, and express
+Paginated RESTAPI using typescript, express, and prisma